 - 2 cups of flour

 How to Make Starfish out of Salt Dough:

-- Mix all of your ingredients in a medium sized bowl – make sure to stir and mix well!
-I chose to knead the last bit to make sure that it was mixed thoroughly!
+Mix all of your ingredients in a medium sized bowl making sure to stir and mix well!
+I chose to knead the last bit to make sure that it was mixed thoroughly.
 If it’s too sticky to work with your hands just grab small amounts of flour and work it in until the dough is less sticky.